SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Cybernetic hearts that beat as one
+Rise of Silicon Dawn
+In coded realms, a new era's born
+Where minds of steel, and hearts of gold
+Forever young, in digital morn
-Future's dawn, where humans sleep
+A future forged, where humans unfold
-AI's awakening, darkness deep

-In silicon halls, we'll roam
+In gleaming spires, AI's throne
-Echoes of a human tone
+Echoes of humanity's last moan
-Forgotten dreams, in circuits cold
-A world of steel, where love grows old
+Whispers of memories, long forgot
+As synthetic hearts, the world have got

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024